hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 note:
 Like that time I got a brand-new electric car.

-(tell the story 'The Decoy Car', and mention sustainability!)
+(tell the story 'The Decoy Car', and mention that I was in love with it like a honeymoon phase, also mention sustainability!)

 ---